-One hundred years ago this year, one of the most egregious actions by a corporation took place in Arizona.
-In the midst of America's involvement in WWI, copper mining was at an all time high.
+One hundred years ago in 1917, one of the most egregious actions by a corporation took place in Arizona.
+In the midst of America's involvement in WWI, copper mining was at an all-time high.
 Miners were striking throughout Arizona for better wages and conditions.
 They brought in the "Wobblies", aggressive Union organizers.
-As a result, over 1200 mine workers were rounded up, quarantined in Warren Ballpark and deported to New Mexico.
+As a result, over 1200 mineworkers were rounded up, quarantined in Warren Ballpark, and deported to New Mexico.
 A similar event had taken place days earlier in Jerome, AZ.
 Bisbee '17 is a historical novel by UA Director of Creative Writing Robert Houston about the Bisbee Deportation.

 These days, the good people of Bisbee don't talk about the deportation.
 One hundred years later, it has been relegated to the history books.
 No one who lived through the deportation is left to recall, although I am sure there are relatives who remember the stories.
 The Queen Mine is no longer an active mining operation.
 The old miners, who worked these mines now welcome visitors to the Queen Mine with their own stories.
 Southern Arizona Guide has a video of one of these miners.
 This is Pete's story.
 You can learn about the Queen Mine Tours here.

 July 12, 1917, left a bitter taste in Fred Watson's mouth for the rest of his life.
 He spoke to Robert Houston in 1977 shortly before Watson's death and the publication of Houston's book in 1979.
 His wife, the daughter of a Phelps Dodge clerk, wanted him to forget the whole thing.

 "She's for peace at any price," Watson said.
 "You can't get her to talk about it.
 She says, 'Fritz' - she calls me Fritz - 'that's 60 years ago.
 Why don't you forget it?'